 She finds herself embroiled in sinister games of hide-and-seek among hedge fund managers, Russian oligarchs, money launderers, and FBI agents who follow the money trails.
 When the stakes in those games turn lethal, Colleen’s improbable odyssey reverses course, in a deadly and unexpected twist.

 When two teenage boys find a cellphone with a video they weren’t meant to see, they stumble into the violent world of biker gang mayhem and criminality.
 The phone belongs to members of a biker gang who used it to record the murder of a snitch.
 The bikers want it back—in the worst way.
 When they find out where the boys live, they’ll stop at nothing.
 As the bikers close in on their prey, the boys and their families are caught in the crosshairs of their ruthless desperation.
-Federal agents try gamely to keep a lid on escalating tensions—before they reach a boiling point.
+Until a father decides he's had enough.

 for book clubs

-Having been invited to participate in seven book club gatherings to date, I can honestly say that they are among the most rewarding and gratifying experiences I've had as an author.
+Having been invited to participate in several book club gatherings to date, I can honestly say that they are among the most rewarding and gratifying experiences I've had as an author.

 The great questions, the back and forth, the insights readers share—many of which never occurred to me as I was writing—are fascinating.